 Rudolph was a four-year letterman at Nicholls State (1989-93) and served as the team's starting center for three seasons.
 He was one of the Colonels' team captains in his junior and senior campaigns.
 A Jackson County, Miss., native, Rudolph earned his bachelor's degree in American studies from Southern Mississippi in 1995.

 Rudolph and his wife, Nicole, have two daughters, Abbey and McKenzie.

 In addition to announcing the hiring of Rudolph, Solich also announced that Tim Albin has been promoted to associate head coach/offensive coordinator and Pete Germano has been promoted to co-defensive coordinator/defensive ends coach.

 Albin has been a member of Ohio's staff since Solich's arrival in Athens in 2005.
 Over the past two seasons, the Bobcats rewrote the program's record book in a number of offensive categories, and Albin was recognized as the 2018 FootballScoop Running Backs Coach of the Year presented by AstroTurf.

 "Our offense has had a great deal of success under Tim's leadership," said Solich.
 "He has been a big part of the transformation of our program into one of the most successful in the Mid-American Conference."

-Germano is entering the second year of his second stint on Solich's coaching staff at Ohio.
+Germano is entering the third year of his second stint on Solich's coaching staff at Ohio.
 He spent five years as the defensive line coach at Fresno State after spending the previous 11 on the Ohio staff.

 "Pete is a very knowledgeable football coach with a great deal of experience with our program," said Solich.
 "His ability to work well with Ron Collins, who is now our defensive coordinator, will be a great asset to our program."